-Whether you're a beginner or a seasoned pro, a practice amp is a necessary piece of kit for all guitar players.
+Whether you're a beginner or a seasoned pro, a Practice Guitar Amp is a necessary piece of kit for all guitar players.
 Here's all you need to know about the best practice guitar amps available today.

-The term "practice amp" refers to any smaller, portable amp that's suitable for practice at home.
-However, this generic term belies the fact that this is the most versatile type of guitar amp available: ideal for beginners or professional musicians; for playing at home or recording in the studio; and sometimes even for gigging!
+The term "practice amp" or "practice guitar amps" refers to any smaller, portable amp that's suitable for practice at home.
+However, don't be fooled by the term "practice" as these amps are often the most versatile type of guitar amp available: ideal for beginners or professional musicians; for playing at home or recording in the studio; and sometimes even for gigging!

-Any small, low-wattage combo amp (or small head amps such as the Orange Tiny Terror) that's light enough to be easily carried around, can be considered a "practice amp".
+Any small, low-wattage combo amp that's light enough to be easily carried around, can be considered a "practice amp".
 Usually, these amps only have one speaker that's smaller than 12".
-If you go to our Electric Guitar Amps section you can browse amps by woofer size, and any amp with just one woofer, smaller than 12", is a suitable practice amp.
-However, bear in mind that some amps with 12" speakers can also be used as practice amps.
+If you go to our Electric Guitar Amps section you can browse amps by woofer size, and any amp with just one woofer, smaller than 12", will be a suitable practice amp (however, bear in mind that some amps with 12" speakers can also be used as practice amps.)

 Guitarists of any level find it useful to have a smaller amp to take to trips, play backstage before gigs, record demos or just to take it around the house to play anywhere, any time.
 In all of those situations, small practice amps fit the bill in a way bigger amps never could.